ShunSakurai/kinsoku-checker/README.md

 [https://shunsakurai.github.io/kinsoku-checker/](https://shunsakurai.github.io/kinsoku-checker/)

-### Context

 ### How to use

-When entering the Japanese text into the textarea input field, the character types and characters which aren't allowed at the start/end of a line are displayed.
+When entering the Japanese text into the textarea input field, the tool displays the character types and characters which aren't allowed at the start/end of the lines.

 ## Motivation and inspiration

 Japanese text needs to follow line break rules ([kinsoku shori](https://en.wikipedia.org/wiki/Line_breaking_rules_in_East_Asian_languages)).

-Websites can support the rules by simple CSS rules such as `word-break: normal;`.
+For websites, we can support the rules by simple CSS rules such as:

+- `line-break: strict;`
+- `overflow-wrap: break-word;`
+- `word-break: keep-all;`
+- `word-wrap: break-word;`

-However, we need to manually check them for DTPed files such as PDF and PPT.
-Adobe tools have settings but it's limited to Japanese UI.
+For DTPed files such as PDF and PPT, Adobe tools have settings to automatically apply the line breaking rules, but it's limited to Japanese UI.
+If you use them in other languages such an English, we need to manually check the rules.

-I created this tool to help DTP teams who don't understand Japanese language.
+I created this tool to help DTP teams who don't understand Japanese language and can't use the Adobe tools in Japanese UI.

 ## License